DEIB-GECO/i-etl/README.md

 To be used when working with the FAIRificator repository

 1. Install Docker Desktop and open it
-2. From the root of the project, run `docker build . --tag i-etl`
+2. From the root of the project, run `docker build . --tag ietl`
 3. If an error saying `ERROR: Cannot connect to the Docker daemon at XXX.
 Is the docker daemon running?` occurs, Docker Desktop has not started.
 4. If an error saying `error getting credentials` occurs while building, go to your Docker config file (probably `~/.docker/config.json`) and remove the line `credsStore`.
 Then, save the file and build again the image.